-I AM fearful, lest by this time you are wearied with my minute descriptions of the separate parts of flowers and plants, and that you begin to wish for something more amusing.
-Botany, like all other sciences, has its elements, which must be patiently learned by the pupil, before sufficient knowledge can be obtained, to enjoy the most pleasing parts of it.
-I have already hinted the necessity of forming some system, that may reduce the innumerable species of the vegetable kingdom to the compass of human memory and comprehension.
-All the known vegetable productions upon the surface of the globe, have been reduced by naturalists to Classes, Orders, Genera, Species, and Varieties.
-The CLASSES are composed of Orders; the Orders are composed of Genera; the Genera of Species; and the Species of Varieties.
+Wearied with the minute descriptions of the separate parts of flowers and plants, and that you begin to wish for something more amusing.
+Botany, like all other sciences, has its elements, which must be patiently learned by the pupil before sufficient knowledge can be obtained to enjoy the most pleasing parts of it.
+I have already hinted the necessity of forming some system that may reduce the innumerable individuals of the vegetable kingdom to the compass of human memory and comprehension.
+All the known vegetable productions, upon the surface of the globe, have been reduced by naturalists to Classes, Orders, Genera, Species, and Varieties.
+The Classes are composed of Orders; the Orders are composed of Genera; the Genera of Species; and the Species of Varieties.
 Let us endeavour to obtain a clearer idea of Classes, Orders, &c. by comparing them with the general divisions of the inhabitants of the earth.

-Vegetables resemble mankind in general; Classes--Nations of Men;

-- Orders ---- Tribes, or Divisions of Nations; - Genera-the Families that compose the Tribes; - Species-Individuals of which Families consist; - Varieties-Individuals under different appearances.
+Vegetables resemble Man; Classes, Nations of Men; Orders, Tribes, or Divisions of Nations; Genera, the Families that compose the Tribes; Species, Individuals of which Families consist; Varieties, Individuals under different appearances.

-Do not think, dear sister, that I am capable of methodizing so accurately, without the kind assistance of one, who superintends my letters, and points out what I should write: it is not necessary to say, that Mrs. Woodbine is that attentive, affectionate friend, who will not allow me to do any thing without some degree of regularity.
-Many great men, as I told you in my last, have formed systems after different plans.
-30

-Those of Tournefort and Linnæus are most esteemed.
-Both are ingenious; but as that of Linnæus has superseded all others, it will not be necessary to confuse your memory with any other: his being the one universally adopted, it is that in which it is proper to be completely instructed.
+Do not think, dear sister, that I am capable of methodising so accurately, without the kind assistance of one, who superintends my letters, and points out what I should write; it is not necessary to say, that Mrs. Snelgrove is that attentive, affectionate friend, who will not allow me to do any thing without some degree of regularity.
+Many great men, as I told you in my last, have formed systems after different plants.
+Those of Tournefort and Linnæus are most esteemed: both are ingenious; but as that of Linnæus has superseded all others, it will not be necessary necessary to confound your memory with any other, his being the one universally adopted; it is that in which it is proper to be completely instructed.